-Beta · capped at 1,000 Strava runners
+Beta · capped at 1,000 Strava athletes

 Run smarter.
+Walk smarter.

-Score every run.
+Score every activity.

 Welcome back — you're #— on the list.
 We'll be in touch.